 All complaints, grievances or other issues generated by members, providers, Meridian staff, external State oversight agencies, or other entities that involve quality of care are managed by the Quality Improvement department in accordance with Meridian policies, procedures, and processes.
-Member contacts regarding access and availability for a current illness or condition are routed to a clinician in the Quality Improvement department for investigation, resolution, and disposition outcome reporting to the Committee in accordance with Meridian policy.
+Member contacts regarding access and availability for a current illness or condition are routed to a clinician in the Quality Improvement department for investigation, resolution, and disposition.